Insights & Discussion

 2021 BMC Urology Pumpkin seed oil (Cucurbita pepo) versus tamsulosin for benign prostatic hyperplasia symptom relief: a single-blind randomized clinical trial Zerafatjou N, Amirzargar M, Biglarkhani M, Shobeirian F, Zoghi G

-Randomised Controlled Trial Benign Prostatic Hyperplasia Pumpkin Seed Tamsulosin
+Randomised Controlled Trial Benign Prostatic Hyperplasia Tamsulosin

 In this single-blind randomized clinical trial, patients aged 50 years or above suffering from benign prostatic hyperplasia were included.
 These patients were divided into two groups, with one group being administered tamsulosin nightly and the other receiving pumpkin seed oil twice a day.
 Variables such as age, weight, height and body mass index of the patients were taken into account.
 The international prostate symptom score was noted for each patient at the start, then after one and three months into the treatment.
 Other factors recorded include the quality of life associated with BPH, prostate-specific antigen serum, prostate and postvoid residual volume and maximum urine flow.
 Information regarding any drug side effects was also recorded.